OptiMaL-PSE-Lab/Machine-Learning-for-Chemical-Engineering/README.md

 - Teach both fundamental and advanced machine learning (ML) and AI concepts.
 - Highlight practical applications in chemical engineering.
+- Intuitive explanations behind the algorithms and applications.
-- Develop an understanding of what ML/AI can—and cannot—do.
+- Develop an understanding of what ML/AI can and cannot do.

 ---